AnushaShekar17/c-data-structures/README.md

 # C-data-structures

-This repository has the basic operations on data structures using C Programming Language.These programs are also part of MITM.
+This repository has the basic operations on data structures using C Programming Language.These programs are also part ofour college[MITM].

 Data Structures